 \subsection{Semi-Supervised Learning}

-Semi-supervised learning (SSL) has been used to improve the accuracy of DL models \cite{sajjadi2016regularization}.
-SSL algorithms have also been used for consistency training, which regularize model predictions to be resilient against noise injections into input examples or hidden states.
+SSL algorithms have also been used for consistency training which refers to all the algorithms that regularize model predictions to be resilient against noise injections into input examples or hidden states.
 Xie et al.~\cite{xie2019unsupervised} substitute noise injection methods with advanced data augmentation methods to generate unlabeled data and use it together with labeled data for consistency training.
+Verma et al. \cite{verma2019manifold} proposes training the network with new minibatches generated by randomly mixing two minibatches in an intermediate layer of the network and giving the new minibatch a soft label.
 Miyato et al. \cite{miyato2018virtual} extend adversarial training~\cite{goodfellow2014explaining} to use both labeled and unlabeled data points for regularizing the conditional label distribution around each input data point.
 Zhai et al. \cite{zhai2019adversarially} utilize SSL for adversarially robust generalization by using portions of the MNIST and CIFAR10 dataset as unlabeled data.
-They train the model to be accurate on the labeled data and robust on both labeled and unlabeled data.
-Uesato et al. \cite{uesato2019are} utilize the 80 Million Tiny Images data set as the unlabeled data for the labeled CIFAR10 data set, which led to a 4\% improvement in the robust accuracy of the trained model.
-They also utilized portions of CIFAR10 and SVHN as unlabeled data points for these data sets to improve the adversarial robustness of the models.
-It was shown that models trained with smaller labeled data sets, with most labels from CIFAR10 and SVHN removed, are more adversarially robust.
-Najafi et al. \cite{najafi2019robustness} removed labels from portions of the training data set and assigned soft labels to the unlabeled data according to an adversarial loss, and trained these soft-labeled images with the labeled images.
-Carmon et al.\cite{carmon2019unlabeled} also augmented CIFAR10 with 500K unlabeled images from the 80 Million Tiny Images data set.
-On SVHN, they used the data set's own extra training set as the unlabeled images.
-In these studies except for noise injection methods, the unlabeled data is captured in a similar expansive manner as the labeled data.
+The authors train DL models to be accurate on labeled data and robust on both labeled and unlabeled data.
+Uesato et al. \cite{uesato2019are} utilize the 80 Million Tiny Images dataset as unlabeled data for the labeled CIFAR10 dataset, which led to a 4\% improvement in the robust accuracy of the trained model.
+Robust accuracy is defined as the accuracy of the model in predicting the correct classes for adversarially perturbed images.
+The authors also utilized portions of CIFAR10 and SVHN as unlabeled data points for these datasets to improve the adversarial robustness of trained models.
+They showed that models trained with smaller labeled datasets, with most labels for samples in the CIFAR10 and SVHN dataset removed are more adversarially robust.
+Najafi et al. \cite{najafi2019robustness} removed labels from portions of their training dataset, assigned soft labels to the unlabeled data according to an adversarial loss, and used these soft-labeled images with the labeled images for training.
+Carmon et al.\cite{carmon2019unlabeled} also augmented CIFAR10 with 500K unlabeled images from the 80 Million Tiny Images dataset.
+On SVHN, they used the dataset's own extra training set as unlabeled images.
+In these studies except for noise injection methods, unlabeled data was captured in a similar expensive manner as labeled data.